rustfs/helm/README.md

 # About RustFS

-[RustFS](https://github.com/rustfs/rustfs) is a high-performance, distributed object storage system built in Rust., one of the most popular languages worldwide.
-RustFS combines the simplicity of MinIO with the memory safety and performance of Rust., S3 compatibility, open-source nature, support for data lakes, AI, and big data.
+[RustFS](https://github.com/rustfs/rustfs) is a high-performance, distributed object storage system built in Rust, one of the most popular languages worldwide.
+RustFS combines the simplicity of MinIO with the memory safety and performance of Rust, S3 compatibility, open-source nature, support for data lakes, AI, and big data.
 Furthermore, it has a better and more user-friendly open-source license in comparison to other storage systems, being constructed under the Apache license.
 As Rust serves as its foundation, RustFS provides faster speed and safer distributed features for high-performance object storage.

 # RustFS Helm Mode